David Douillet: Chiba 1995: for the double

 In view of the Atlanta 1996 Summer Olympics, the 1995 World Judo Championships in Chiba, Japan constituted an obligatory preparatory stage to participate in the American Olympics.
-A good performance being a great step towards an Olympic medal, David Douillet was planning to defend his world title gained two years earlier in Canada.
+A good performance being a great step towards an Olympic medal, Douillet was planning to defend his world title gained two years earlier in Canada.
 But this time, he competed at the same time in his weight class (heavyweight, in +95 kg) and in the open category (a category without weight limit).
 In the first, the Frenchman made a display of his class, by winning each of his fights by ippon.
 Having beaten the Japanese quadruple world champion Naoya Ogawa, then the Spaniard Ernesto Pérez in the semi-final, he finally triumphed over the German Frank Möller by ippon, after less than 2 minutes of fighting, and retained his title.

 Three days later, Douillet repeated his performance in the open category, by beating in the final the Russian Sergei Kossorotov by an pin.
 Thanks to the heavyweight title, he became the second Frenchman to preserve his world title after Fabien Canu in 1980, and placed himself as the legitimate favourite for the Olympic Games.
-Furthermore, with his double win, David Douillet entered the history books of judo, becoming the third judoka to carry out this exploit after Yasuhiro Yamashita in 1981 and Naoya Ogawa in 1989.
-Carrying out this exploit in Japan, and equalling the performances of two native stars, made David Douillet an instant icon in Japan.
+Furthermore, with his double win, Douillet entered the history books of judo, becoming the third judoka to carry out this exploit after Yasuhiro Yamashita in 1981 and Naoya Ogawa in 1989.
+Carrying out this exploit in Japan, and equalling the performances of two native stars, made him an instant icon in Japan.